ckeditor/ckeditor5/docs/getting-started/setup/css.md

 * From the `npm` packages, in the `dist/ckeditor5-content.css` and `ckeditor5-premium-features-content.css` location.
 * From our CDN, `https://cdn.ckeditor.com/ckeditor5/`

-Below is an example with dummy paths showing how to load the `ckeditor5-content.css` (and `ckeditor5-premium-features-content.css`, if needed) file on the publishing side.
+Below is an example with placeholder paths showing how to load the `ckeditor5-content.css` (and `ckeditor5-premium-features-content.css`, if needed) file on the publishing side.

 ```html
 <link rel="stylesheet" href="path/to/assets/ckeditor5-content.css">